Full Alta Via 1 (2022 Season Full)

 How to get to the Trailhead

-The trailhead of the Alta Via 1 is Lago di Braies in northern Italy.
+The trailhead of the Alta Via 1 is in Lago di Braies in northern Italy.
 The nearest airport is Venice and the easiest way to get from the airport to the starting point of the Alta Via 1 is using public transportation.
 Once you exit the baggage claim area in Venice take a left and find the ATVO bus ticket line.
-There you can purchase a one-way ticket on the Cortina Express.
-The line runs four times per day and the ticket costs 25€ per person.
-The ride to Cortina d'Ampezzo takes about 2 hours.
+There you can purchase a one-way ticket for the Cortina Express.
+The line runs four times per day and the ticket costs around 25€ per person.
+The bus ride to Cortina d'Ampezzo takes about 2 hours.

 Although the Alta Via 1 is indeed the easiest option when it comes to hiking in the Dolomites, this does not mean that the trail is a walk in the park.
 Most of the trek is quite straightforward and there are no Via Ferratas, glacier crossings, or climbing sections.
 However, there are some stretches of steep, rocky ground.
 There are also some narrow and exposed paths, not recommended for trekkers with fear of heights, like the narrow ridge between Passo Duran and Pian de Fontana.
-The good news is that there are metal cables as handrails in the tougher sections.
+The good news is that you can find metal cables as handrails in the tougher sections.

 Training for the Alta Via 1

 The Alta Via 1 is considered a moderate trek.
 You must bear in mind that you will be trekking many days with a backpack on your shoulders, so it is better if you get ready for it.
 Try walking a few hours a day the weeks before your trekking and try wearing the same shoes you will be wearing during the trek, that way you prevent getting blisters or hurting your feet.
 Another good idea is to walk with a backpack on your shoulders so that your back gets used to the weight.

 We have prepared a blog post with everything you need to know to complete this trek.
 If you want to read more about the Alta Via 1, click here.